KatherineMossDeveloper/The-Georgia-Project/docs/maindoc.md

 [back to top](#content)

 ## The development environment.
 The paper does not mention whether the MATLAB work done is publicly available.
 Therefore, I tried to recreate their work with my code, which is written in Python with TensorFlow (Python 3.8; TensorFlow 2.10.1).
-I used PyCharm (ver.
-2023.2.4, Community Edition) as the IDE.
-See sections a., b., and c. of “The Georgia code and deliverables” for more.
+I used PyCharm ver.
+2023.2.4, Community Edition, as the IDE.

-For hardware, I used a Quadro P1000 GPU, using CUDA version 12.2, with 4 GB of memory.
+I have a Windows PC.
+I have not tested this project in other environments.
+For the GPU, I used a Quadro P1000, with 4 GB of memory, using CUDA version 12.2.
 I did not see in the paper what hardware was used in the study.

-By default, the code will run your CPU.
-See GAmain.py for details.
-I did final testing with the CPU, so that if you don't have a GPU, or if the memory on your GPU is not enough for a project like this, you can still recreate my results.
-This project is for everyone.
+By default, I set the code up to do training on your CPU because some people do not have a GPU, or their GPU (like mine) does not have enough memory to handle the training for this dataset.
+On the other hand, you can use your GPU for training; just set use_cpu = False in GAmodel.py.
 [back to top](#content)

 ## The model.